aws-samples/aws-batch-cicd-test-pipeline/README.md

-# CI/CD Test Pipeline on AWS Bath
+# CI/CD Test Pipeline on AWS Batch

 This project deploys an architecture providing a CI/CD pipeline that will package an application into a container when code is pushed to a Git repository.
 It will then trigger a job on AWS Batch using the newly produced container.